The Goat (1921 film)

 The Goat is a 1921 American two-reel silent comedy film written, and co-directed by Malcolm St. Clair and Buster Keaton and starring Keaton.

-The comic premise for The Goat emerges as a series of mistaken identities in which Keaton is the visual double of a murderer who is pursued by a posse.
-Keaton’s love interest is the daughter of the policeman who is leading the manhunt.
+The comic premise for The Goat emerges as a series of mistaken identities in which Keaton is mistaken for a murderer who is pursued by a posse.
+Keaton’s love interest is the daughter of the policeman leading the manhunt.

-This short contains one of Keaton's more memorable images: a distant, speeding train approaches the camera, and stops with a close-up of Keaton who has been sitting on the front of the locomotive's cowcatcher.
+This short contains one of Keaton's more memorable images: a distant, speeding train approaches the camera, and stops with a close-up of Keaton, who has been sitting on the front of the locomotive's cowcatcher.